Choosing the best coffee beans for espresso

-Choosing the most suitable coffee beans for espresso can sometimes be fairly challenging.
-There are several factors that might affect how someone would approach selecting the coffee they would want to use for espresso.
-This article will hopefully help you to choose the right coffee from our website to suit your individual espresso coffee needs.
+Choosing the best coffee beans for espresso can sometimes be fairly challenging.
+Several factors might affect how someone would approach selecting the coffee they would want to use for espresso.
+Hopefully, this article will help you choose the right coffee from our website to suit your individual espresso coffee needs.

 Selecting the right equipment for espresso brewing can be tricky.
-There are are so many options, and your budget might be the deciding factor.
+There are so many options, and your budget might be the deciding factor.
 A good speciality coffee shop will usually have spent anything from £5000 to £25000 on their espresso-making equipment.
 This is far beyond the reach of most people brewing coffee at home but don't let that put you off!
 You can still make really great espresso coffee at home using fairly modest, more affordable equipment.

 Brewing espresso at Bond St Coffee on a La Marzocco Strada ABR:

-So how do you choose the best espresso beans based on equipment?
-If you are using basic equipment at home (by this we mean a total spend of less than £1000 on a grinder and espresso machine) we'd recommend sticking to either our Nova or Workhorse blends.
+So how do you choose the best espresso coffee beans based on equipment?
+If you are using basic equipment at home (by this, we mean a total spend of less than £1000 on a grinder and espresso machine), we'd recommend sticking to one of our coffee blends.
 If you haven't tried our coffee, then we'd suggest starting with the espresso blend Nova:

 These are also a great starting point if you don't have a grinder and prefer to purchase pre-ground coffee.